unicode-org/message-format-wg/spec/formatting.md

 ## Error Handling

+Errors in messages and their formatting may occur and be detected at multiple different stages of their processing.
+Where available,
+the use of validation tools is recommended, as early detection of errors makes their correction easier.

 During the formatting of a message, various errors may be encountered.
 These are divided into the following categories: